 27700.
-Mathematical Logic I. (=MATH 27700) PQ: MATH 25400 or 25700.
+Mathematical Logic I. (=MATH 27700) PQ: MATH 25400 or 25700; open to students who are majoring in Computer Science majors and have taken CMSC 15400 along with MATH 16300 or MATH 19900.
 This course introduces mathematical logic.
 Topics include propositional and predicate logic and the syntactic notion of proof versus the semantic notion of truth (e.g., soundness, completeness).
-We also discuss the Goedel completeness theorem, the compactness theorem, and applications of compactness to algebraic problems.
-A. Montalban.
+We also discuss the Gödel completeness theorem, the compactness theorem, and applications of compactness to algebraic problems.
 Autumn.

-- 27800.
+27800.
 Mathematical Logic II. (=MATH 27800) PQ: MATH 27700 or equivalent.
-Some topics examined are number theory, Peano arithmetic, Turing compatibility, unsolvable problems, Gödel's incompleteness theorem, undecidable theories (e.g., the theory of groups), quantifier elimination, and decidable theories (e.g., the theory of algebraically closed fields).
-A. Montalban.
-Winter. - 28000.
-Introduction to Formal Languages. (=MATH 28000) PQ: CMSC 15300, or MATH 25000 or 25500.
+Topics include number theory, Peano arithmetic, Turing compatibility, unsolvable problems, Gödel's incompleteness theorem, undecidable theories (e.g., the theory of groups), quantifier elimination, and decidable theories (e.g., the theory of algebraically closed fields).
+Winter.

+28000.
+Introduction to Formal Languages. (=MATH 28000) PQ: CMSC 15300, or MATH 19900 or 25500.
 This course is a basic introduction to computability theory and formal languages.
 Topics include automata theory, regular languages, context-free languages, and Turing machines.
+S. Kurtz.
+Autumn.

-J. Simon.
-Autumn. - 28100.
-Introduction to Complexity Theory. (=MATH 28100) PO: CMSC 27100, or MATH 25000 or 25500; and experience with mathematical proofs.
+28100.
+Introduction to Complexity Theory. (=MATH 28100) PQ: CMSC 27100, or MATH 19900 or 25500; and experience with mathematical proofs.
 Computability topics are discussed (e.g., the s-m-n theorem and the recursion theorem, resource-bounded computation).
 This course introduces complexity theory.
-Relationships between space and time, determinism and nondeterminism, NP-completeness, and the P versus NP question are investigated.
-K. Mulmuley.
-Spring. - 28501.
+Relationships between space and time, determinism and non-determinism, NP-completeness, and the P versus NP question are investigated.
+Spring.

+28501.
 Topics in Scientific Computing.
 PQ: Consent of instructor.
 This course covers current topics in scientific computing.
-Autumn, Winter, Spring. - 28510.
+Autumn, Winter, Spring.

+28510.
 Introduction to Scientific Computing.
-PQ: A year of calculus (MATH 15300 or higher), a quarter of linear algebra (MATH 25000 or higher), and CMSC 10600 or higher; or consent of instructor.
+PQ: A year of calculus (MATH 15300 or higher), a quarter of linear algebra (MATH 19620 or higher), and CMSC 10600 or higher; or consent of instructor.
 Basic processes of numerical computation are examined from both an experimental and theoretical point of view.
-The course deals with numerical linear algebra, approximation of functions, approximate integration and differentiation, Fourier transformation, solution of nonlinear equations, and the approximate solution of initial value problems for ordinary differential equations.
-The course concentrates on a few widely used methods in each area covered.
+This course deals with numerical linear algebra, approximation of functions, approximate integration and differentiation, Fourier transformation, solution of nonlinear equations, and the approximate solution of initial value problems for ordinary differential equations.
+We concentrate on a few widely used methods in each area covered.
+This course is offered in alternate years.
 T. Dupont.
-Autumn. - 28520.
-High-Performance Scientific Software.
-PQ: CMSC 28510 or consent of instructor.
-This course revisits many numerical algorithms studied in CMSC 28510 from a software performance perspective.
-We examine issues of singleprocessor performance and code reusability, including object orientation and interfacing with standard packages (e.g., BLAS, LAPACK).
-The linear algebraic tools discussed early in the class are used to address problems in interpolation, integration, nonlinear equations, and differential equations.
 Winter.

-Offered 2008-09; not offered 2007-08. - 29500.
+29500.
 Digital Sound Modeling.
 PQ: Knowledge of computer programming or consent of instructor.
 Students taking this course study how the basic structure of sound perception affects the useful ways of representing sound in digital computations.
 We focus on basic synthesis techniques, rather than on signal analysis or on special applications of synthesis (e.g., music, speech).
 Course work is divided among intuitive mathematical studies, listening exercises, and a cooperative project using synthesis software to simulate an orchestral instrument.
 M. O'Donnell.
-Winter.
+Spring.
+Not offered 2010-11; will be offered 2011-12.

 29700.
 Reading and Research in Computer Science.
 PQ: Consent of instructor and approval of departmental counselor.
-Open to both students who are majoring in Computer Science and to nonmajors.
+Open both to students who are majoring in Computer Science and to nonmajors.
 Students are required to submit the College Reading and Research Course Form.
 Students do reading and research in an area of computer science under the guidance of a faculty member.
 A written report is typically required.
 Summer, Autumn, Winter, Spring.

 29900.
 Bachelor's Thesis.
-PQ: Open to fourth-year students who are candidates for honors in computer science.
+PQ: Open to fourth-year students who are candidates for honors in Computer Science.
 Consent of instructor and departmental counselor.

 Students are required to submit the College Reading and Research Course Form.
 Summer, Autumn, Winter, Spring.